Bargaining Unit: Miscellaneous Non-Supervisory Unit

 Salary Code: 25

-Under general supervision of the Supervisor of Mechanical Maintenance, performs and plans, organizes, directs, and reviews the work of assigned staff performing operation, maintenance, repairs, and inspections of the Pleasant Valley Pumping Plant and related equipment, structures, and facilities.
-The ability to provide direction, analyze, record results, and prepare written documentation is required
+Under general supervision of the Supervisor of Electrical Maintenance performs and plans, organizes, directs, and reviews the work of assigned staff performing operation, maintenance, repairs, and inspections of the Pleasant Valley Pumping Plant and related equipment, structures, and facilities.
+The ability to provide direction, analyze, record results, and prepare written documentation is required.

 EXAMPLES OF WORK PERFORMED: